Evan Jones (writer): 1952–1959: early career with the BBC

 After leaving Oxford, Evan Jones was engaged to work at the Campbell Soup Company by friends in the US.
-Upon arriving in Philadelphia, however, he found that a policy decision that had impelled the company to hire non-white persons had been reversed and that his offer of a job had been rescinded.
-He then worked as the furnace man at a bubble-gum factory before teaching at Quaker schools such as The Putney School in Vermont, George School in Pennsylvania and Wesleyan University, Connecticut.
+Upon arriving in Philadelphia, however, he found that a policy decision which had impelled the company to hire non-white persons had been reversed and that his offer of a job had been rescinded.
+He then worked as the furnace man at a bubble gum factory before teaching at Quaker schools such as The Putney School, Vermont, and the George School in Pennsylvania.
+He also taught at Wesleyan University, Connecticut.

+During this period, Jones wrote a stage adaptation of Vladimir Nabokov's 1947 novel Bend Sinister.
+Nabokov read and praised the dramatisation in 1955, shortly before the publication of Lolita, calling Jones "a gifted young playwright" in a letter to Edmund Wilson in which he asked Wilson to recommend people to whom he could forward the manuscript.
+Despite this, the adaptation ultimately went unproduced.

 In 1956, Jones married his first wife, the American actress Honora Fergusson, in J. Robert Oppenheimer's garden.
-Jones had been a student of her father, the literary critic and Dante scholar Francis Fergusson, who was a close friend of Oppenheimer's.
+Jones had been a protégé of her father, the literary critic and Dante scholar Francis Fergusson, who was a close friend of Oppenheimer's.
 Once married, Jones moved back to England with his wife, intending to begin his literary career in earnest.
-Jones's father-in-law gave him introductions to T. S. Eliot, Sir Stephen Spender and Stuart Burge.
-In 1955, he wrote an unproduced stage adaptation of Vladimir Nabokov's 1947 novel Bend Sinister.
-Within six months of arriving in London, however, Burge produced Jones's television play The Widows of Jaffa for the BBC, a limited series which ran from 1956 to 1957.
-The series was met with great success and launched Jones's career.
+Jones's father-in-law gave him introductions to T. S. Eliot, Stephen Spender and Stuart Burge.
+Within six months of arriving in London, Burge produced Jones's television play The Widows of Jaffa which aired live on 13 June 1957.
+The play starred Peter Wyngarde, Leo McKern and Harold Kasket; The Sunday Times praised it as "written with fire and insight".

-Jones then wrote In a Backward Country, which the BBC produced in 1959, a play based directly on his family and adapting the Biblical story of David and his son Absalom, starring Dan Jackson and Pearl Prescod.
-Jones's play followed a wealthy Jamaican landowner, resembling his father, and his politician son whom Jones likened to his brother Kenneth.
+Jones then wrote the television play In a Backward Country, which the BBC produced in 1959, and which also aired live.
+It was based directly on his family and adapted the Biblical story of David and his son Absalom, starring Dan Jackson, Pearl Prescod, and Wilfred Lawson.
+Jones's play follows a wealthy Jamaican landowner, resembling his father, and his politician son whom Jones likened to his brother Kenneth.
 The play is a political parable about the contemporary issue of land reform.
 After Jamaica was granted her independence from the British Empire in 1962, the call for land reform was a major factor in the incitement of the Jamaican political conflict.
 The evocation of his brother in Jones's play proved to be ill-omened, as Kenneth would go on to become Minister of Communications and Works in Jamaica's first independent Cabinet but died under suspicious circumstances at a retreat in 1964, many suspecting him to have been murdered.